rickhull/nostrb/README.md

 ## Rationale

 The library is oriented around Nostr Events, which are the fundamental objects in the Nostr universe.
-It provides everything needed to process incoming events, including signature verification, as well as most everything needed to generate outbound events, as a Nostr client or source.
+It provides everything needed to generate outbound events, including digests, pubkeys, and signatures, like for a Nostr client.
+It also handles inbound events and messages, like for a Nostr relay.

 While networking is not provided (yet), storage for relays is handled by SQLite, with optional Sequel support.